smushy64/museum/README.md

  * Author:       Alicia Amarilla (smushyaa@gmail.com)
  * File Created: July 19, 2023
 -->
 # Project Museum [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Project Museum is a 3D Action RPG.
-Liquid Engine is the custom engine that will power this game, all written in C-style C++.
+Liquid Engine is the custom engine that powers this game, all written in C and C++.

-Compiled using clang, C++20 standard.
+Liquid Engine is compiled using clang, C99 standard.

+Testbed and game code are compiled with clang++, C++20 standard.

 No libraries are used with the exception of system libraries ( Win32, OpenGL etc. )*

-* currently using [stb_truetype](https://github.com/nothings/stb/blob/master/stb_truetype.h) for font rendering
+*: currently using [stb_truetype](https://github.com/nothings/stb/blob/master/stb_truetype.h) for font rendering

+## Project Goals
+- Cross platform game engine (Windows, Linux, Mac, WebAssembly)
+- 3D Action RPG (think Dark Souls and Zelda)

 ## Building